CEHS-research/Quant_I/docs/01-prep.md

 ```

-* Print out the dataset by just typing and running the name you assined it
+* Print out the dataset by just typing and running the name you assigned it

 ```r